The Crisp Prize is awarded biennially. It was last awarded in 2018, and will next be offered in 2020.

-The Crisp Prize is awarded biennially for the best scholarly book on Political Science written by an APSA member within 10 years of gaining a PhD.
-The Prize is open to APSA members who are resident in Australia.
+The Crisp Prize is awarded for the best scholarly political science monograph written by an APSA member within 10 years of gaining a PhD.
+The Crisp Prize is open to APSA members who are resident in Australia.

-Please contact the APSA office if you have any questions.
+Please contact the APSA National Office if you have any questions.

 2018: Peter Tangney, Climate Adaptation Policy and Evidence: Understanding the Tensions between Politics and Expertise in Public Policy, Earthscan/Routledge.

 - Highly Commended: Peter Balint, Respecting Toleration: Traditional Liberalism & Contemporary Diversity, Oxford University Press.